Ashishqa/BDD_Automation_Framework/README.md

  4. Cucumber plug-in in Eclipse
  5. Junit
  6. TestNG

 Steps to run at your system:
 Clone the repository using "git clone "
- Open cmd and go to project directory then enter ìmvn verifyî or "mvn test" command Cucumber Reports: com.aventstack.extentreports.cucumber.adapter.ExtentCucumberAdapter - This will generate two reports Spark Report (folder - "test-output\SparkReport"), file - "index.html" PDF Report(folder - "test output\PdfReport"), file ñ "Extent.pdf" Folders for these reports:
+ Open cmd and go to project directory then enter ‚Äúmvn verify‚Äù or "mvn test" command Cucumber Reports: com.aventstack.extentreports.cucumber.adapter.ExtentCucumberAdapter - This will generate two reports Spark Report (folder - "test-output\SparkReport"), file - "index.html" PDF Report(folder - "test output\PdfReport"), file ‚Äì "Extent.pdf" Folders for these reports: